- What is a canker?

 Following periods of drought or high temperature, annual cankers up to 7 m long may form on Fagus sylvatica (European beech).
 Two facultative parasites are involved: Biscogniauxia nummularia on small trees and Eutypa spinosa on large trees .
 Although it was suggested that cankers develop during the growing season, the evidence for that is unclear, and they may have formed during a dormant season.
 The evidence does suggest that the pathogens may become established initially as latent infections, which only begin to kill and decay following moisture stress.

 Perennial target cankers

-Perennial target cankers last for multiple years, but don’t usually girdle the stem unless it is very small when infected.
+Perennial target cankers last for multiple years, but most don’t girdle the stem unless it is small when infected.
 They don’t expand rapidly.

 Be sure you can relate the appearance of the canker face to the cross-section and understand how it develops over time.
 A layer of callus is produced and killed each year.
 When the host is active, it makes a roll of callus to try to heal; the pathogen lays low.
 When the host is dormant, the pathogen grows and kills the callus and perhaps a bit more.
 This leads to concentric rings of callus, giving the appearance of a target, and the name target canker.
 The diagram at right shows the target appearance of the canker and a view of the cross-section.